Home Features Explore Munros Munro Map Reviews Get the App

 How long does it take to climb Càrn nan Gobhar (Loch Mullardoch)?

-Depending on the route and conditions, climbing Càrn nan Gobhar (Loch Mullardoch) typically takes between 11.2 and 14.6 hours round trip.
-The Munros app provides detailed time estimates for each route.
+Climbing Càrn nan Gobhar (Loch Mullardoch) typically takes between 11.2 and 14.6 hours round trip.
+This varies with fitness, weather, and the route chosen.

 Where do I park for Càrn nan Gobhar (Loch Mullardoch)?